ssato/python-anyconfig/docs/introduction.rst

    MessagePack, msgpack, ``msgpack-python`` [#]_
    TOML, toml, ``toml`` [#]_
    BSON, bson, bson in ``pymongo`` [#]_

+- Supported formats of which backends are enabled automatically if required pluggable modules are installed: python-anyconfig utilizes plugin mechanism provided by setuptools [#]_ and may support other formats if corresponding pluggable backend modules:

+.. csv-table:: Supported formats by pluggable backend modules
+   :header: "Format", "Type", "Pluggable backend"
+   :widths: 15, 10, 40

+   Amazon Ion, ion, ``anyconfig-ion-backend`` [#]_ CBOR, cbor, ``anyconfig-cbor-backend`` [#]_ or ``anyconfig-cbor2-backend`` [#]_

 The supported formats of python-anyconfig on your system are able to be listed by 'anyconfig_cli -L' like this: